 Normally, with the VPN turned off, our connection reached 230Mbps; when we connected to Ivacy, speeds stayed relatively high at 205Mbps.
 Ivacy may not have the fastest peak speed, but again, it looks like the provider is fast enough for most situations.

 The Ivacy website boasts that it allows you to 'stream anything, anytime, anywhere', which sounds good to us.
 And this isn't just vague marketing waffle – the apps include specialist streaming locations which aim to unblock Netflix and many other streaming platforms.

-There are specific articles on some protocols, but they're not exactly helpful, either.
-Here's what Ivacy has to say about PPTP, for instance: 'Point to Point Tunneling Protocol (PPTP) is the fastest protocol and does not affect your internet speed.
+For example, see a title (opens in new tab) like 'Protocol Explained: Point to Point Protocol (PPTP)' and you might expect a detailed technical guide.
+But this is the entire, unedited article: 'Point to Point Tunneling Protocol (PPTP) is the fastest protocol and does not affect your internet speed.
 But on the other hand, it lags behind on security a little when connecting with PPTP protocol.'

 Fortunately, the website also offers 24/7 live chat support.
 We had a useful response in around a minute when we posed a test question – much better than we've seen with most of the competition.

 Ivacy's email support is a little slower, unsurprisingly, but still acceptable.
-We typically receive helpful replies within around two to three hours, with the fastest response being around 30 minutes; also better than you'll see with many more expensive competitors.
+We typically received helpful replies within around two to three hours, with the fastest response being around 30 minutes; also better than you'll see with many more expensive competitors.